This guide explores the Wi-Fi setup and troubleshooting steps to help boost your Wi-Fi reception for the Netcomm NF18 modem.

 Home Wi-Fi Solutions:

-A mesh network is the most comprehensive solution.
+A mesh network offers the best coverage throughout your home.
 Mesh networks work independently from your current modem and use multiple Wi-Fi points to spread a strong signal to every room.
-We offer Google Wifi (3-pack) mesh network for $399 or $15 per month rental.
+For larger or multi-story homes, rent two Google Nest Wifi points for $10/month each or three points for $15/month.
 Find out about Google Wifi.

 The most important factor effecting Wi-Fi performance in your home is modem placement.
 Re-positioning your Wi-Fi modem can make a huge difference to your internet experience.